dtbrad/my_grocer_api/README.md

 A React web application for this API is hosted at <https://grocer-react-client.herokuapp.com>, and its repository can be found at <https://github.com/dtbrad/grocer-react-client>

 GROCER API is a start at translating my full stack Rails application, [www.my-grocer.com](https://www.my-grocer.com) (repo: <https://github.com/dtbrad/grocer>) into a Rails API and separate React web application.
-It currently has basic JWT authentication and index/show views for a user's shopping trips.
+Instead of Devise, it uses JWT authentication.
+For full functionality, including the ability to import your own shopping history, and create and email yourself shopping lists, please visit [grocer](https://www.my-grocer.com).

 A "working draft" of this API is hosted at <https://mygrocerapi.herokuapp.com>.